 Use coins to make patterns with your kindergartener to help them decode patterns around them.
 Let your child create patterns with everyday objects like socks, cutlery and even candies & fruits.

 Pattern worksheets are also wonderful at teaching patterns.
 This free printable makes pattern matching interesting and engaging.

 14. Shape Art

-Explore the world of shapes with this charming colouring activity.
+Explore the world of shapes with this charming colouring activity for kindergarten.
 Print out the free printable or simple draw shapes of your choice of a chart paper and let your children colour the big shape in shape canvas and explore their creativity.